wearefrank/frank-runner/README.md

 Example usage of message log, error store, message store sender and message store listener.
 Description attributes have been added to the adapters which can be read from the console.
-This will explain how to test and use the adapters to be able to understand how the to e.g. resend messages.
+This will explain how to test and use the adapters to be able to understand how to e.g. resend messages.

 This example is referenced by the Frank!Manual at the following location: